 All Abuse & Harassment cases will always be dealt with strict confidence.

-Relevant RulesThe IIHF Abuse & Harassment Policy can be found here.
+Relevant RulesThe IIHF Abuse & Harassment Code can be found here.

 ReportingAll concerns regarding Abuse & Harassment can at all times be reported to the IIHF on the reporting page.